penumbra-zone/penumbra/docs/protocol/src/crypto/flow-encryption/dkg.md

 DKG.

-Of the schemes listed, Fouque-Stern has the lowest round complexity, however the scheme is uses Pallier which is not compatible with our encryption scheme.
+Of the schemes listed, Fouque-Stern has the lowest round complexity, however the scheme uses Pallier which is not compatible with our encryption scheme.
 The scheme described in that paper uses pairings, and thus is also not compatible with our scheme.
 In addition, `O(n*log*n)` communication complexity is not important for our scheme, since our vote extensions *already* require